franciscop/cookies/README.md

 > or continue to [read a cookie](#read-a-cookie)

-When using cookies you can pass a second parameter as options (shown with the defaults):
+When using cookies you can pass a second parameter as options (shown here with the defaults):

 ```js
 cookies({ token: '42' }, {